Learning Unified Reference Representation for Unsupervised Multi-class Anomaly Detection: Method

 \textbf{Local Cross Attention.}~ Although MLKA partially addresses the issue of learning shortcuts, there may still be possibility of residual abnormal features remaining in the output tokens, as the Value vectors correspond to input features, similar to UniAD~\cite{you2022unified}.
 To overcome this limitation, we propose the Local Cross Attention (LCA) module to reconstruct the feature tokens from learnable reference representation tokens.
 The basic idea is to treat input feature tokens as Query vectors and learnable reference tokens as Key and Value vectors, and then apply a cross attention between them.
 However, since the feature maps obtained from CNN-based backbone represent local patch features, incorporating locality constraints can enhance the learning effectiveness of reference.
 Specifically, the LCA introduces a local aware mask to the attention between input feature and learnable reference, so that a token can only see the reference tokens within a local window to reconstruct its normal representation.
 The process of LCA can be formulated as

-where $\mathcal{M}_{loc} \in \mathbb{R}^{N \times N}$ is the local aware mask similar to $\mathcal{M}_{nei}$ but the neighbor patches are marked as zero while others are negative infinity to focus on the neighbors.
+where $\mathcal{M}_{loc} \in \mathbb{R}^{N_j \times N_j}$ is the local aware mask similar to $\mathcal{M}_{nei}$ but the neighbor patches are marked as zero while others are negative infinity, meaning the attention weights of non-neighbor patches to the $i_{th}$ patch in $\mathcal{A}_k[i] \in \mathbb{R}^{N_j}$ are zero, thereby focusing attention only on the neighbor patches.
 Since LCA forces the network to reconstruct the feature tokens from learnable reference representation, the reference eventually contains the normal features, thereby the recovered feature will get rid of abnormal features remarkably.